 A Superhero for Kids: volunteer Max Rousseau

-Regular exercise helps Max manage his anxiety and reduce daily stresses in addition to staying fit.
-When COVID meant he could no longer meet with his trainer, he began tracking 20 minute intervals with his elliptical machine at home.
-Not only has it continued to keep him motivated, it gave his family the idea to build on his passion to help KidsAbility.
-Together, they created a Superhero Challenge fundraising page – affectionately named “Max Webster” after a nickname coined from one of his favourite bands – where friends could wish him well and cheer him on.
+Regular exercise helps Max manage his anxiety and reduce daily stresses while staying fit.
+When pandemic restrictions due to COVID-19 meant he could no longer meet with his personal trainer, he began tracking 20-minute intervals with his elliptical machine at home.
+It kept him motivated and channelled his passion into a personal goal to continue helping KidsAbility virtually.
+Together with his parents, Max created a Superhero Challenge fundraising page for friends to wish him well and cheer him on.